-It’s been a hundred years since one of the most emblematic animal species in human history went extinct.
-Passenger pigeons numbered in the billions (literally), and yet, humanity managed to bring them all down; on September 1st 1914, scientists dully noted the disappearance of the species.
-It came as a shock (and a warning) that such an abundant animal could fall so fast.
-But what is the legacy of this animal ?
+It’s been over a hundred years since one of the most emblematic animal species in human history went extinct.
+Passenger pigeons numbered in the billions (literally), and yet humanity managed to bring them all down; on September 1st, 1914, scientists duly noted the disappearance of the species.
+It came as a shock (and a warning) that such an animal can go from massive population to zero so quickly.

 The Passenger Pigeon